Horse pays a surprise visit to friend at the Pines

 Stephen Smiel couldn’t go see his family’s horse race this fall so the horse, Calvin B., came to him.

-Smiel, whose 48th birthday is today, was born with Down Syndrome but has generally led an active life, working at the Rutland Price Chopper supermarket for 25 years and participating in Special Olympics.
-But about three weeks ago, he suffered a massive stroke, requiring treatment at the University of Vermont Medical Center before he was taken to the Pines at Rutland Center for Health and Rehabilitation in Rutland for follow-up care, according to his sister, Susan Smiel.
+Smiel was born with Down Syndrome but has generally led an active life, working at the Rutland Price Chopper supermarket for 25 years and participating in Special Olympics.
+But about three weeks ago, he suffered a massive stroke, requiring treatment at the University of Vermont Medical Center before he was taken to the Pines at Rutland Center for Health and Rehabilitation for follow-up care, according to his sister, Susan Smiel.

 At this time of year, Stevie — as he’s called by his mother, Dolores Smiel — sister Sandy Gardyne and brother John Smiel Jr. would travel to Saratoga, New York, to see Calvin B. race, but this year, he is under close observation at the Pines.

-But when Calvin B.’s trainers, Jimmy and Heidi Nickerson, found out Stevie couldn’t get to the races, they put Calvin B. in his trailer, and with their 2-year-old daughter, Emmy, Nickerson, came to the Pines on Tuesday so Stevie could have a visit without leaving the grounds.
+But when Calvin B.’s trainers, Jimmy and Heidi Nickerson, found out Stevie couldn’t get to the races, they put Calvin B. in his trailer, and with their 2-year-old daughter, Emmy, came to the Pines last Tuesday so Stevie could have a visit without leaving the grounds.

-Calvin B., who was very patient with the crowd that formed around him, was a popular attraction Tuesday, drawing many staff members to come out front at the Pines to see the horse or take pictures with their cellphones.
+Calvin B., who was very patient with the crowd that formed around him, was a popular attraction that day, drawing many staff members to come out front at the Pines to see the horse or take pictures with their cellphones.

 Heidi Nickerson said her family asked whether they could bring Calvin B. for a visit.